-Exit Level C Outcomes of the production of sociated Assessment Criteria Apply sp knowled pecialist 1.1 lge of all design 1.2 Specialist industrial design knowledge is applied to engage with and critique current and historical design research Advanced scholarship and research in industrial design are demonstrated Current processes of knowledge production are evaluated and appropriate process of enquiry for industrial design are selected design a methods procedu and of industrial and research s and 2.2 ares to address a problems.
-Appropriate and creative methods, techniques, processes or technologies are designed, selected and applied to complex practical and theoretical problems A wide range of specialised skills are used to identify, conceptualise, design and implement methods of enquiry to address complex and challenging problems within industrial design An understanding is demonstrated of the consequences of any solutions or insights generated within an industrial design context Ethical decisions which affect knowledge production are made autonomously is designed.
-The strategy is used to conduct a comprehensive review of leading and current research in industrial design in or to produce significant insights communicate inge of 4.2 es.
-Substantial ideas are conceptualised through research in an area of industrial design Academic discourses are used to communicate and defend substantial ideas A range of advanced and specialised skills and discourses appropriate to industrial design are used to communicate to a range of audiences with different levels of knowledge Manage independent learning and act accountably 5.1 Own learning strategies are developed which sustain independent learning and academic development 5.2 A learning group is interacted with effectively as a means of enhancing learning 5.3 An ability to operate independently is demonstrated 5.4 Full responsibility is taken for own work 5.5 Appropriate accountability is taken for leading and initiating processes and implementing systems 5.6 Good resource management and governance practices are ensured
+Exi t Level Outcome: Assoc iated Assessment Criteria 1.
+Apply specialist knowledge of industrial design 1.1 Specialist industrial design knowledge is applied to engage with and critique current and historical design research 1.2 Advanced scholarship and research in industrial design are demonstrated 1.3 Current processes of knowledge production are evaluated and appropriate process of enquiry for industrial design are selected 2.
+Demonstrate a command of industrial design and research methods and procedures to address complex problems.
+2.1 Appropriate and creative methods, techniques, processes or technologies are designed, selected and applied to complex practical and theoretical problems 2.2 A wide range of specialised skills are used to identify, conceptualise, design and implement methods of enquiry to address complex and challenging problems within industrial design 2.3 An understanding is demonstrated of the consequences of any solutions or insights generated within an industrial design context 2.4 Ethical decisions which affect knowledge production are made autonomously 3.
+Access, process and manage information effectively.
+3.1 A strategy for the processing and management of information is designed.
+3.2 The strategy is used to conduct a comprehensive review of leading and current research in industrial design in or to produce significant insights 4.
+Produce information for, and communicate it to a range of audiences.
+4.1 4.2 Substantial ideas are conceptualised through research in an area of industrial design Academic discourses are used to communicate and defend substantial ideas

+4.3 A range of advanced and specialised skills and discourses appropriate to industrial design are used to communicate to a range of audiences with different levels of knowledge Manage independent learning and act accountably 5.1 Own learning strategies are developed which sustain independent learning and academic development 5.2 A learning group is interacted with effectively as a means of enhancing learning 5.3 An ability to operate independently is demonstrated 5.4 Full responsibility is taken for own work 5.5 Appropriate accountability is taken for leading and initiating processes and implementing systems 5.6 Good resource management and governance practices are ensured.